tztechno/forked_CPPO/README.md

 ### GRPO and CPPO can be executed using the original CPPO environment.

-### We added the argument for DRGRPO like HF TRL library, so DRGRPO and DRGRPO+CPPO can be executed with our modified CPPO environemnts.
+### We have already added the argument for DRGRPO like HF TRL library, so DRGRPO and DRGRPO+CPPO can be executed with our modified CPPO environemnts.

 ### We are currently preparing RAFTvanilla and RAFT++.